-Throughout 2018 and into Q1 2019, cost inflation on significant inputs has outpaced the combination of CES' operating leverage gains and CES' current ability to pass cost increases through to customers.
-As was evidenced from Q4 2018 to Q1 2019, CES believes that as it increases sales in areas such as the Permian and the Deep Basin, CES will realize improved operating leverage from its expanded infrastructure, and its innovative technologies and superior service culture should improve margins going forward.
-Further, Gross Margin in Q1 2019 was negatively impacted by severance costs relating to strategic restructuring of PureChem in the amount of \$0.1 million.
-These declines were partially offset by lower rent expense as a result of the adoption of IFRS 16 on January 1, 2019.
+Throughout 2018 and into H1 2019, cost inflation on significant inputs has outpaced the combination of CES' operating leverage gains and CES' current ability to pass cost increases through to customers.
+These declines were partially offset by lower rent expense as a result of the adoption of IFRS 16 on January 1, 2019, and continuation of margin improvement resulting from restructuring efforts within the PureChem division.
+CES achieved another consecutive quarter of Gross Margin (excluding depreciation) improvement, continuing the positive trend from Q4 2018 to Q2 2019.
+CES believes that as it increases sales in areas such as the Permian and the Deep Basin and continues to focus on tactically improving cost structure, CES will realize improved operating leverage from its expanded infrastructure, and its innovative technologies and superior service culture should improve margins going forward.